Maxxnotmarx/Group43/README.md

 Commands for lines of input:

-      i) Hint(?): Player has unlimited chances of obtaining a hint, which will directly fill one character of the word in the blank each time, press "?" to do so.
+      Hint(?): Player has unlimited chances of obtaining a hint, which will directly fill one character of the word in the blank each time, press "?" to do so.
 However, the player is not suggested to use too many of them in order to keep the game challenging.

-      ii) Quit(Q): Quit the game any time during the on-going round of guess
+      Quit(Q): Quit the game any time during the on-going round of guess

-      iii) Return(R): Return to the Mainpage, current game status will not be saved.
+      Return(R): Return to the Mainpage, current game status will not be saved.

-      iv) Guess(a-z): Guess should be inputted with lower case of the character.
+      Guess(a-z): Guess should be inputted with lower case of the character.

-      v) Invalid Input: Any input that does not match with the above inputs of command, the program will let you input again.
+      Invalid Input: Any input that does not match with the above inputs of command, the program will let you input again.

    3) Scoring Mode: